carvel-dev/carvel/site/content/kapp-controller/docs/latest/debugging-crs.md

 Running into issues deploying any of the kapp-controller CRs?
 This page will help with commonly encountered issues.

-If you can't find what you are looking for here, please reach out to us on #project-carvel.
+If you can't find what you are looking for here, please reach out to us on #carvel.
 We love hearing from users and are keen to help you resolve any issues!

 ## Debugging kapp-controller CRs